 5. YES, you can get insurance & financing

 (and NO, the big bad wolf will not blow your house down)

 Loadbearing strawbale means the straw wall supports the weights of the roof and any floors, without posts.
 The bales are stacked like bricks and pinned together for stability.
 A structural box beam runs across the top of the strawbale walls to distribute any roof or floor loads evenly onto the strawbales.
 The bale wall is compressed by cynching the box beam tightly to the foundation.

 To ensure stability, structural strawbale walls should have a ratio of height to width that does not exceed 5.6 to 1 (ie, the height should not be more than 5.6 times the width of your bales) and the ratio of unsupported length to bale width should not exceed 13 to 1 (ie, an un-buttressed wall should not be more than 13 times the width of your bales).

 Loadbearing strawbale walls may require a structural engineering stamp in order to receive a building permit.

-Infill strawbale describes a non-structural method for using bales to super-insulate walls.
+Infill strawbale describes a non-structural method for using bales to super-insulate walls, with tested R-values between 2 and 2.7 per inch thickness.
 The strawbales are fitted around an existing structural frame, such as a post-and-beam structure, timberframing, or stud walls.
 All of the building loads are supported by the frame, not the strawbales.
 Infill strawbale can also be used to insulate existing walls.

 Infill strawbale meets all building codes in the U.S., so acquiring a building permit is quite straightforward.
 The infill method is a great choice where weather is unpredictable, since the roof is completed prior to strawbale installation (thus providing protection from rain as walls are built).